Lockheed Martin P-791: History

 The P-791 was designed as part of the U.S. Army's Long Endurance Multi-intelligence Vehicle (LEMV) program, but lost the program's competition to Northrop Grumman's HAV-3 design.
 The P-791 was modified to be a civil cargo aircraft under the name SkyTug, with a lift capability of 20 ST and plans to scale larger.

 In March 2016, Straightline Aviation signed a Letter of intent for 12 LMH1 airships, valued at $480 million.

 LMH-1

 In 2014, Hybrid Enterprises from Atlanta, Georgia entered into an agreement with Lockheed Martin to market and sell the commercial LMH-1 Hybrid Aircraft built by Lockheed, based on the technology demonstrated by the P-791.

 At the Paris Air Show in June 2015, Lockheed Martin announced that all required FAA certification planning steps were complete, and Hybrid Enterprises was accepting orders.
 The LMH1 would initially transport 20 tonnes of cargo or 19 passengers, plus 2 crew members, with deliveries beginning in 2018.
 In September 2016, plans were announced to operate the LMH-1 craft in Alaska.

 In September 2017 it was announced that the first flight of the LMH-1 was being delayed to 2019.

+In May 2023, Lockheed Martin announced the transfer of intellectual property and assets related to their airship business, and the LMH-1, to a new company, called AT2 Aerospace, which would continue the development of the LMH-1 as the Z1 hybrid airship.